Jaclo Faucets Review & Rating Updated: May 24, 2025

 Durst-branded faucets are basic kitchen and bath faucets with styling out of the 1950s and '60s sold primarily to plumbers and facility managers as faucets for multi-unit dwellings.

-Most include old-technology compression and washerless valves rather than the newer ceramic disc valves usually found in modern faucets.
+Many include old-technology compression and washerless valves rather than the newer ceramic disc valves usually found in modern faucets.

 Jaclo Collections